How the Financial Times Democratizes Workflows and Keeps in Control of Image Rights

 What is your role at the Financial Times?

-I’m the technical architect for the content management team, so I work with the systems used to produce the newspapers print and online content.
+I’m the Senior Developer (Editorial Technology), so I work with the content management team and the systems used to produce the newspapers print and online content.
 The role has grown more over the last few years, and about 5 years ago Digital Asset Management was added to that as well.

 How has your experience of working with a DAM been?